Ab initio tight-binding Models for Mono- and Bilayer Hexagonal Boron Nitride (h-BN): Introduction

+In this paper, we propose simplified TB models for monolayer and bilayer \textit{h}-BN that consider only a limited number of distant neighbors.
+Despite the reduced complexity, our models accurately reproduce the band edges from density functional theory (DFT) calculations near high-symmetry points across the entire first Brillouin zone (FBZ).
+This allows for precise estimation of the bandgap and its characteristics in \textit{h}-BN systems.
+We provide the necessary hopping parameters for constructing the model Hamiltonians for the monolayer and bilayer configurations examined in this study, and demonstrate their effectiveness by comparing them with DFT band structure calculations.
+Additionally, we present effective hopping terms for modeling \textit{h}-BN bilayers under various conditions, with fitting parameters based on interlayer distance and lattice parameters.
+We also introduce a generalized two-center approximation to map interlayer hopping in both zero-twist and twisted bilayers, while using our models to accurately describe intra-layer interactions.

 The manuscript is organized as follows: In Section II, we provide a brief summary of the $ab~initio $ calculations used in the study.
 In Section III, we present several TB model approximations to the first-principles-calculated band structures, and we provide the hopping parameters necessary to construct effective models.
-Section IV discusses the interlayer distance-dependent effective model for {\it h}-BN bilayers derived from the parametrization method.
-In Section V, we present the two-center TB model for bilayer {\it h}-BN, and in Section VI, discuss the conclusions and the advantages of the recommended models.
-We close the paper with the acknowledgments in Section VII.
+In Section IV, we present the revised two-center TB model for bilayer {\it h}-BN, and in Section V we present the conclusions of our findings.